skx/templer/PLUGINS.md

 The following template filter plugins are distributed as part of the project:

 * `Templer::Plugin::Dollar`
-    * Allow template variables to be written using simple a shell-like syntax
+    * Allow template variables to be written using a simple shell-like syntax.
 * `Templer::Plugin::Strict`
-    * Allow template tags to be written as empty-element tags conforming to XML syntax
+    * Allow template tags to be written as empty-element tags conforming to XML syntax.

 If you wish you may contain write your own plugins, contained beneath your templer-site.
 The default [templer.cfg](templer.cfg.sample) documents the